mlswg/mls-protocol/draft-ietf-mls-protocol.md

 The sender of a Remove message generates it as as follows:

-* Blank the path from the removed leaf to the root node
+* Blank the path from the removed leaf to the root node for the time of the computation
+* Truncate the tree such that the rightmost non-blank leaf is the last node of the tree, for the time of the computation
 * Generate a fresh leaf key pair
 * Compute its direct path in the current ratchet tree, starting from the sender's leaf